 I think of those days as the “dark times” when I question God “Why make a small baby suffer from severe itch?
 Is it to mold me?
 Is it for a bigger purpose?”.
 Nothing makes sense and few people can understand how severe eczema is and how helpless the parents are, often offering ‘miracle solutions’ when there are none.
 What I needed most then was confiding in someone who would understand, who would affirm that I was doing everything right and that the stress I faced was real.
-This blog aims to be that confidante, and hopefully by visiting this blog, a little feeling of blissfulness can keep you from feeling blue.
+This blog aims to be that companion, and hopefully by visiting this blog, a little feeling of blissfulness can keep you from feeling blue.

 How is Marcie now?

-Who is taking care of Marcie?
+Who was taking care of baby Marcie?

 How long has this blog been running?